Mass participation sporting events not permitted: Sport Singapore

-SINGAPORE - Sport Singapore has also released details to explain the impact of Covid-19 restrictions announced on Friday (May 14) on sporting events.
+SINGAPORE - Sport Singapore (SportSG) has released details to explain the impact of Covid-19 restrictions announced on Friday (May 14) on sporting events.

 Q: What sporting events are currently permitted?